 Attraction Type: Historic Building

-Location: East of the Cathedral Close off Bishopgate, 5 minutes stroll from the cathedral.
-Limited opening times, so its good to check ahead.
+Location: East of the Cathedral Close off Bishopgate, five-minutes stroll from the cathedral.
+Limited opening times, so it's good to check ahead.

 Website: The Great Hospital